Priyanka-sharma181/Chatbot-Development-Guide/docs/source/start_bot.rst

    :height: 100
    :align: center

-Clicking this button will redirect you to a page where you can input the bot details, including the phone number, bot name, and bot type.Enter these details and proceed for verification.
+3. Clicking **Add New Bot** button will redirect you to a page where you can input the bot details, including the phone number, bot name, and bot type.Enter these details and proceed for verification.
 Once verification is completed, the bot will be created and activated.

 .. image:: bot_detail.png
    :alt: Deployment Structure